dsanson/Pandoc.tmbundle/Support/doc/cheatsheet.markdown

-% Pandoc Cheatsheet[^note]
+% Pandoc Cheatsheet[^1]
 % David Sanson
-% March 05, 2010

-[^note]: Cobbled together from <http://daringfireball.net/projects/markdown/syntax> and <http://johnmacfarlane.net/pandoc/README.html>.

-## Metadata

-Metadata can be specified in an optional title block at the beginning of the file:
+% January 31, 2011

+This is incomplete and possibly incorrect.
+It is intended for quick reference purposes only.

+# Backslash Escapes

+Except inside a code block or inline code, **any punctuation or space character** preceded by a backslash will be treated literally, even if it would normally indicate formatting.

+# Title Block

     % title
-    % author(s) (separated by commas)
+    % author(s) (separated by semicolons)
     % date

-## Backslash Escapes

-Except inside a code block or inline code, any punctuation or space character preceded by a backslash will be treated literally, even if it would normally indicate formatting.

-## Span Elements
+# Inline TeX and HTML

+-   TeX commands are passed through to Markdown, LaTeX and ConTeXt output; otherwise they are deleted.
+-   HTML is passed through untouched but
+    -   Markdown inside HTML blocks is parsed as markdown.

-### Paragraphs and line breaks
+# Paragraphs and line breaks

-+   A paragraph is one or more lines of text separated by a blank line.
+-   A paragraph is one or more lines of text separated by a blank line.
-+   A line that ends with two spaces indicates a manual line break.
+-   A line that ends with two spaces or one escaped space indicates a manual line break.

-### Italic, bold, superscript, subscript, strikeout
+# Italics, bold, superscript, subscript, strikeout

-    *italic*, **bold**
-    ^superscript^, ~subscript~, ~~strikeout~~
-    $TeX math$, `inline code`
+    *Italics* and **bold** are indicated with asterisks.

+    To ~~strikeout~~ text use double tildas.

+    Superscripts use carats, like so: 2^nd^.

+    Subscripts use single tildas, like so: H~2~O.

-Spaces must be escaped inside of subscripts and superscripts.
+    Spaces inside subscripts and superscripts must be escaped, e.g., H~this\ is\ a\ long\ subscript~.

+# Inline TeX math and Inline Code

+    Inline TeX math goes inside dollar signs: $2 + 2$.

+    Inline code goes between backticks: `echo 'hello'`.

-### Links and Images
+# Links and images

     <http://example.com>
     <foo@bar.com>
     [inline link](http://example.com "Title")
     ![inline image](/path/to/image, "alt text")

     [reference link][id]
     [implicit reference link][]
     ![reference image][id2]